spaenleh/aoc_elixir/README.md

 Not sure how this would be done more efficiently, I tried something where I would select only the edges but while it did work on the test input it did not work on the final input.
 I did not investigate further why.

+### 2025 Day 11

+Today is a graph problem.
+I prepared by reading about graph traversal methods.
+So I learned DFS.
+I liked that it used the call stack to implement the "stack" in the algo.

+Part 1 was solved easily using DFS and recursive methods.

+For part 2 I have a moment of panic when it did not finish in a few seconds.
+I just taught "I am fu\*\*ed".
+So I tried to find some help on how I could do this in a less naive way.
+I looked like the input has a shape that made the search from `svr` node to `out` completely explode.
+I read somewhere that it could be solved with memoization.
+I was not sure how to do that.
+In the end I used an :ets table to store the number of paths to target node from any node v.

+It also turns out that the input does not contain any cycles.
+It just likes to exponentially explode, this is why the memoization helps.

 ## 2024

 ### 2024 Day 01